Sing, Unburied, Sing: Characters

-Philomene (Mam) is Jojo and Kayla's maternal grandmother.
+Philomène (Mam) Stone is Jojo and Kayla's maternal grandmother.
 She is the mother of Leonie and Given.
 She comes from a long line of women who can heal and communicate with dead people.
 This gift was not passed on to her daughter, Leonie, but instead to her grandchildren.
 Mam steps up to look after Jojo and Kayla when she realizes Leonie does not care enough for her children.
 Mam is sick with cancer when the novel begins and becomes bedridden from chemotherapy treatments, which ultimately forces Leonie to step up as a motherly figure.

 Misty is Leonie's white friend from work.
 Misty and Leonie are bound to each other by their drug addiction and their bond over both being in interracial relationships.
 Misty joins Leonie on a road trip to Parchman prison to pick up Michael after his release.

-Michael is Leonie's boyfriend and the father of Jojo and Kayla.
+Michael Ladner is Leonie's boyfriend and the father of Jojo and Kayla.
 He is white and comes from a racist family that doesn’t accept his relationship with Leonie or their kids.
 Michael, however, is not racist.
 At the beginning of the novel, he is incarcerated in the Mississippi State Penitentiary, also known as Parchman Farm, for drug trafficking.
-He then joins his family after Leonie and their children pick him up.
+He then rejoins his family after Leonie and their children pick him up.
 Like Leonie, Michael is an absent parent who also has a drug addiction issue.
+Before he was incarcerated, Michael worked as a rig welder on the Deepwater Horizon.
+He survived the explosion but knew the eleven men that were killed.
+His experiences on the oil rig impacted him greatly and cause him nightmares.

-Michaela (Kayla) is Jojo's three-year-old little sister.
+Michaela (Kayla) is Jojo's three-year-old little sister, named after her father Michael.
 She interacts with Jojo as a parental figure and prefers him to her mother, Leonie.
 Kayla, like Jojo, is able to see ghosts.
 Kayla is given the final word of "shh" to her brother.
 Kayla is emblematic of the future.
 Through Kayla's voice in the final scene, Ward ends this novel on an optimistic note.